Behavioral Coaching for Heart Attack

 The trial information does not specify whether you need to stop taking your current medications.
 However, it does mention that participants should be willing to make changes to their medication adherence if needed.

-What data supports the effectiveness of the treatment Behavioral Activation for Health and Depression (BA-HD) for heart attack patients?
+What evidence suggests that Behavioral Activation for Health and Depression (BA-HD) might be an effective treatment for heart attack recovery?

 Who Is on the Research Team?